 Hackney: Cradle for Subversives

 [Originally based on information in the programme for the 1996 Hackney Anarchy Week event.
-Correction and additions would be welcome!]
+Corrections and additions would be welcome!]

 Late 1700s Stoke Newington is home to many prominent campaigners for the abolition of slavery, including James Stephen.